Waste, Recycling & Recovery

 Divert 90 percent of waste from landfill in North America by the end of fiscal year 2020.

-9 of our 33 RIPS North America facilities have diverted 90% of their waste from landfills.
-Since 2012, we have saved more than $340,000 by recycling and reconditioning containers and keeping waste out of landfills.
-For more information about our waste reduction, please see our 2015 Sustainability Report.
+Eight of our RIPS North America facilities achieved waste diversion from landfill of 90 percent or greater, four of which achieved 100 percent diversion from landfill.
+Since 2012, we have saved more than $457,000 through efficient packaging practices and reduction of offsite transport.
+For more information about our waste reduction, please see our 2016 Sustainability Report.